 3) The Gigayacht

-The most expensive online auction was the sale of the Gigayacht.
+The most expensive item sold in an online auction was the sale of the Gigayacht.
 The Gigayacht is a 405 foot long pleasure yacht kitted out with innumerable luxuries, from a movie theatre and helipad to its 18 guest rooms and suites.
 However, the yacht was not yet built on the date of the sale.

 The yacht’s design has a unique draw of just 5 feet, allowing her to motor into most ports.